-If you don’t find your favourite digital mode there is always custom shaping.
+If you don’t find your favorite digital mode there is always custom shaping.
 It allows you to control the Carvability, Stance Profile, and Aggressiveness of the board to create your own Shaping mode.

 Shaping basically has 3 components – Carvability, Stance Profile, and Aggressiveness:

-Stance Profile, set the angle of the board in the neutral position to nose up or down.
-Nose down for more of a snowboard feel and carve or lift it up for an increased clearance on grass and trails.
+Stance Profile set the angle of the board in the neutral position to nose up or down.
+Nose down for more of a snowboard feel and carve or lift it up for increased clearance on grass and trails.

 Unofficial sources state that Mission is -5,0,1 and Delirium is 5,0,11.
 (Carvability, Stance Profile, Aggressiveness ). *To be confirmed